-- Engage key city stakeholders through an institutional analysis and the SCPG (Step 1 and D2.2 in ATELIER project). - Review the planning framework of the city (Step 2 and D2.1 in ATELIER project). - Analyse and diagnose the city' strengths and opportunities in a collaborative way. - Formulate the co-visioning process for urban transformation towards energy transition, including potential future scenarios. - Develop the strategic plans (SECAP in ATELIER case) to deploy that City Vision, identifying the key projects for the city.
+- Engage key city stakeholders through an institutional analysis and the SCPG definition in each city of the ATELIER project. - Review the planning framework of the city through the planning framework assessment resulting on each city's context report in ATELIER project). - Analyse and diagnose the city' strengths and opportunities in a collaborative way. - Formulate the co-visioning process for urban transformation towards energy transition, including potential future scenarios. - Develop the strategic plans (SECAP in ATELIER case) to deploy that City Vision, identifying the key projects for the city.

-In the case of D2.3 - Common methodological framework for Vision development, the work developed corresponds to Step 3.
+In the case of this report, named D2.3 - Common methodological framework for Vision development, the work developed corresponds to Step 3.
 Diagnose and, Step 4.
 Envision of Cities4ZERO methodology.
 In this report the methodological framework for a co-diagnosis, a co-scenario development and a City Vision 2050 generation will be described.

 Figure 2.
-Strategic Stage in Cities4ZERO approach by Tecnalia (Urrutia et al, 2020 https://doi.org/10.3390/su12093590)
+Strategic Stage in Cities4ZERO approach by Tecnalia (Urrutia et al, 2020 - https://doi.org/10.3390/su12093590)